Different types of attribution

 Strategic view of marketing performance

-Weekly / monthly optimization of channels / campaigns
+Weekly / monthly optimisation of channels / campaigns

 Long customer journeys and brand building